-SGL has access to a readily available supply of propane because of the substantial propane surplus in Canada, and the well established relationships it has with its principal suppliers.
+SGL has access to a readily available supply of propane because of the substantial propane surplus in Canada and the US, and the well established relationships it has with its principal suppliers.

-It buys retail propane from about 51 propane producers and suppliers across Canada, California, Kansas and Texas typically under multi-year contracts based on industry posted prices at the time of delivery.
+SGL buys its propane supply from about 92 propane producers and suppliers across Canada and the US, typically under multi-year contracts based on industry posted prices at the time of delivery.
 Some contracts allow monthly supply volumes to go up or down based on changing demand requirements.
-The current contracts end in 2022 to 2025.
+The current contracts end in 2023 to 2025.
 New supply contracts are negotiated in the ordinary course of business and typically range from a term of one to three years.

-Five companies supply an aggregate of 65.6% of its annual propane needs:
+Six companies supply an aggregate of 54% of its annual propane needs:

-- " Plains Midstream Canada ULC
+- Plains Midstream Canada ULC

+- Pembina Infrastructure and Logistics LP

+- " Keyera Partnership

+- PBF Holding Company LLC

+- Chevron Products Company, a division of Chevron USA Inc.

 - " Gibson Energy Infrastructure

-- " Chevron Products Company, a division of Chevron USA Inc.

-- " PBF Holding Company LLC

-- " Pembina Infrastructure and Logistics LP.